William Miller Jr/Atha

 SaddleandSirloin

-The identified portraits in the photo are of: John Miller/Thistle Ha’ (top left), William Miller/Atha & Storm Lake (top right), Richard Gibson/Belvoir farm in Mount Brydges, Ontario (bottom left), and James I. Davidson/Sittyton Grove farm in Balsam (Pickering), Ontario (bottom right).
+The portraits in the photo are of: John Miller/Thistle Ha’ (top left), William Miller/Atha & Storm Lake (top right), Richard Gibson/Belvoir farm in Mount Brydges, Ontario (bottom left), George Harding [Frank W. Harding’s father]/Anoka farm in Waukesha, Wisconsin (bottom centre), and James I. Davidson/Sittyton Grove farm in Balsam (Pickering), Ontario (bottom right).

 Of the nearly 350 members in the Saddle and Sirloin Club, eleven are Canadians.
-Remarkably, the farm homes of seven Canadian members were clustered in Pickering (three Millers, Davidson) and its two adjacent townships, Whitby (Hon.
-John Dryden and his son Will/Maple Shade farm) and Markham (T.A.
-Russell/Brae Lodge farm).
+Remarkably, the farm homes of six Canadian members were clustered in Pickering (three Millers, Davidson) and adjacent Whitby (Hon.
+John Dryden and his son Will/Maple Shade farm) townships.

 The portraits in the photo no longer exist.
 Frank Harding Jr, also a member of the club, witnessed the 1934 Chicago Stock Yards fire, which destoyed the original Saddle and Sirloin club, including its gallery of portraits.
 Club artist Robert Grafton was immediately commissioned to repaint the portraits.
 He worked at a prodigious pace, replacing 104 portraits, including those in the photo, in 18 months.